geomstats/geomstats/docs/contributing/index.rst

       $ export GEOMSTATS_BACKEND=<backend_name>

 .. _run tests

 Run the tests
 --------------

-Geomstats tests can be run using `pytest`.
+Geomstats tests can be run using `pytest <https://docs.pytest.org/en/7.1.x/>`_.
 To run tests with `pytest`, first install the required packages:

     .. code-block:: bash

-      $ pip install pytest
+      $ pip install -e .[test]

 Then run all tests using:

     .. code-block:: bash

-      $ pytest tests/
+      $ pytest tests

-Optionally, run a particular test in a given test file:
+Optionally, run a particular test file using:

     .. code-block:: bash

-      $ pytest tests/test_geomstats/test_dimension
+      $ pytest tests/test_geomstats/<test_filename.py>

-Run the `tests` package using:
+Alternatively, run only the package tests using:

    .. code-block:: bash

          $ tests/tests_geomstats

-While the tests in the notebooks and examples are run using:
+Or only the notebooks and scripts using:

 .. code-block:: bash

          $ tests/tests_scripts

-.. _build the docs:
+.. _build-the-docs:

 Build the docs
 --------------